Polymorphic Iterable Sequential Effect Systems: Syntactic Type Safety for Generic Sequential Effects

 The case of type application is similar, but with a type lambda and substitution for a type-level variable instead of a value variable. \end{proof}

 We give type preservation below. \begin{lemma}[One Step Type Preservation] For all $Q$, $\sigma$, $e$, $e'$, $\Sigma$, $\tau$, $\gamma$, and $\gamma'$, if

-then there exist $\Sigma'\in\mathsf{StateEnv}$, $\gamma''\in Q(\epsilon;Sigma)$ such that
+then there exist $\Sigma'\in\mathsf{StateEnv}$, $\gamma''\in Q(\epsilon;\Sigma)$ such that

 \end{lemma} Before giving the proof, we point out a couple small subtleties of the statement related to the distinction between syntactic and semantic effects.
-First, note that because this lemma applies to the empty type environment, and all effects concluding a type judgment with the empty type environment are necessarily closed, by Proposition \ref{prop:closed_eff_concl_Q} applies, implying that $\gamma$ is judgmentally equivalent to an element of $Q(\epsilon;\Sigma)$, and $\gamma''$ is judgmentally equivalent to an element of $Q(\epsilon;\Sigma')$.
+First, note that because this lemma applies to the empty type environment, and all effects concluding a type judgment with the empty type environment are necessarily closed, Proposition \ref{prop:closed_eff_concl_Q} applies, implying that $\gamma$ is equivalent to an element of $Q(\epsilon;\Sigma)$, and $\gamma''$ is equivalent to an element of $Q(\epsilon;\Sigma')$.
 Because the operational semantics only emit elements of $Q(\mathsf{Values})$ that are $I$ or an element restricted by primitive preservation to be valid for the environments of interest, we can assume a similar restraint there.
-Thus in the final conjunct of the conclusion --- $\gamma'\rhd\gamma''\sqsubseteq\gamma$ we abuse notation and take this to mean the relationship holds with $\gamma'$, $\gamma''$, and $\gamma$ considered as elements of $Q(\epsilon;\Sigma)$ (using the inclusion $Q(\epsilon;\Sigma)\hookrightarrow Q(\epsilon;\Sigma')$ due to $Q$ being monotone).
+Thus in the penultimate conjunct of the conclusion --- $\gamma'\rhd_Q\gamma''\sqsubseteq_Q\gamma$ we abuse notation and take this to mean the relationship holds with $\gamma'$, $\gamma''$, and $\gamma$ considered as elements of $Q(\epsilon;\Sigma')$ (using the inclusion $Q(\epsilon;\Sigma)\hookrightarrow Q(\epsilon;\Sigma')$ due to $Q$ being monotone) without explicitly employing Proposition \ref{prop:closed_eff_concl_Q} (that is, $\gamma$ and $\gamma''$ are still syntactic effects from $S_{Q(\mathsf{Values})}$).
 This requires the proof to ensure the claimed composition is defined in the effect quantale. \begin{proof} By induction on the reduction relation.
 We present only the non-trivial reducts (i.e., we omit structural rules that simply reduce a subterm and propagate state and effect labels). \begin{itemize} \item Case \textsc{E-App}: Here we know $e=(\lambda x\ldotp e_b)\;v$, $e'=e_b[v/x]$, $\sigma=\sigma'$ and $\gamma'=I$.
-By Lemma \ref{lem:without}, there is a derivation not ending with subsumption for some effect $\chi$ where $\epsilon;\Sigma\vdash\chi\sqsubseteq\gamma$.
-By inversion on the new typing derivation:
+By Lemma \ref{lem:without}, there is a derivation not ending with subsumption for some effect $\chi$ where $\epsilon;\Sigma\vdash \chi\sqsubseteq\gamma$.
+By inversion on the new typing derivation and consequences of the effect ordering: